Railgun-Community/ppoi-safe-broadcaster-example/README.md

 [![Unit Tests](https://github.com/Railgun-Community/poi-safe-relayer-example/actions/workflows/unit-tests.yml/badge.svg?branch=main)](https://github.com/Railgun-Community/poi-safe-relayer-example/actions)

-# Example code for POI-Safe RAILGUN transactions
+# Example code and tests for POI-Safe RAILGUN transactions

-Example code to relay transactions that guarantee a Proof Of Innocence of all users.
+Example code to forward RAILGUN transactions to the blockchain.
+Uses the Waku messaging protocol, while guaranteeing a Proof Of Innocence for all transactions.

+`poi-safe-relayer-example` is a node.js application that receives encrypted transactions from RAILGUN wallets equipped with Proof Of Innocence.
+The Relayer example verifies, signs and forwards the transactions to the blockchain.
+It will broadcast fees on the tokens you configure to accept at the rates defined in the config.

+## Proof Of Innocence

+Proof Of Innocence is validated on every transaction for the safety of users and wallets.

+Proof of Innocence is verified through a Proof Of Spendability, which verifies a merkle proof guaranteeing that the UTXOs that are spent are part of the Proof Of Innocence inclusion set for each list.

+This means that every fee that is gathered is guaranteed to be spendable by your wallet - and RAILGUN wallets without Proof Of Innocence will not be able to use the relayer to forward any transactions.

+## Waku Messaging

 This network runs on [Waku](https://wakunetwork.com/), a secure and decentralized messaging protocol.

-`relayer-example` is a node application which relays transactions for RAILGUN users so that their transactions are signed and forwarded by your address to the blockchain.
-The relayer will broadcast fees on the tokens you configure it to accept at the rates you define.
-Messages are sent over the waku peer to peer network.
+Encrypted messages are sent over the private waku peer-to-peer network.

+# Setup

-## Prerequisites
+## Requirements

 - node 16+
 - docker, if using docker